lucasile/sysinfo_tool/README.md

 There are also other constants to define how the `/proc/stat` file is formatted and the graphics scale for both CPU and memory utilization.

-Underneath are a collection of the function prototypes.
+Underneath are a collection of the functions.

 ###### main